RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 #. **Use ssh command to login**

    Once your keys are setup simply use ``ssh`` commands.
-   For example a user with UCINetID *panteater* can use one of the following commands  and provide your ssh passphrase when prompted:
+   For example a user with UCInetID *panteater* can use one of the following commands  and provide your ssh passphrase when prompted:

    .. code-block:: console